rahulunair/simpsons_llm_xpu/README.md

 Finetune an LLM on intel discrete GPUs to generate dialogues based on the simpsons dataset

-This is a implementation of the awesome work Replicate [did](https://replicate.com/blog/fine-tune-llama-to-speak-like-homer-simpson), but for Intel dGPUS:
+This is a implementation of the awesome work Replicate [did](https://replicate.com/blog/fine-tune-llama-to-speak-like-homer-simpson), but for Intel dGPUs.
+If the replicate* link doesn't work for some reason here is a fork of the repo on how to prepare the dataset.
+It's simple few lines on a jupyter notebook.

 #### How to use?